Tianyu82/Blog/posts/Types of Testing.md

 ---
-title: '[Testing] Static Testing vs Dynamic Testing'
+title: '[Testing] Static Testing or Dynamic Testing?
+You may need both of them'
 date: '2024-09-16'
 ---